Gtaray/archipelago-monstersanctuary/README.md

 	- Adds Bard to be included in the randomized monster pool
 	- 0: Do not include Bard in the pool
 	- 1: Include Bard in the pool
+ - `randomize_monster_skill_trees`
+ 	- When enabled, each monster specie will have three or four randomly selected skill trees rather than their normal skill trees
+  	- 0: Do not randomize skill trees
+   	- 1: Randomize monster skill trees
+ - `randomize_monster_ultimates`
+ 	- When enabled, each monster specie will have its three ultimate skills randomized
+  	- 0: Do not randomize ultimate skills
+   	- 1: Randomize monsters' ultimate skills
+ - `randomize_monster_shift_skills`
+ 	- When enabled, each monster specie will have its light and dark shift skills randomized
+  	- 0: Do not randomize shift skills
+   	- 1: Randomize monsters' shift skills

 - `cryomancer_check_restrictions`
 	- Sets how to handle the four Lady Stasis / Cryomancer checks in Snowy Peaks.